maxjustus/rspec-watcher/README.md

 Start the watcher with `RAILS_ENV=test bundle exec rake rspec_watcher:watch`

-In order to use the watcher without Rails, `path_inferrer` and `reloader` need to be configured.
+In order to use the watcher without Rails, `path_inferrer` needs to be configured.
 Check `lib/rspec-watcher.rb`.

 ## Development